-In FITT, an edge router is either \begin{enumerate*} [label=(\roman*)] \item a gateway router to which clients are connected or \item a far-most router from the DDoS victim that supports FITT and NDN in incremental deployment cases. \end{enumerate*} This can easily be configured by the Internet Service Provider (ISP) at the network level (e.g. CPE, SOHO router, etc.) or by the device vendor (e.g., IoT vendor) at the overlaid NDN level.
-The information can also be obtained through automatic means; for example, to learn whether it is connected to a client or not, the router can check the hop count of incoming packets from that interface.
+In \sysname, an edge router is the gateway of an NDN enclave.
+This can easily be configured by the Internet Service Providers (ISPs) or the CDN providers at the network level (e.g. CPE, SOHO router, etc.) or by the device vendor (e.g., IoT vendor) at the overlaid NDN level. \end{enumerate}